a759116/mos_web/README.md

 * next_fit_allocate
 * release_memory

-Similarly, the module Virtual has implementation for a number of algorithms for allocating virtual memeory.
+Similarly, the module Virtual has implementation for a number of algorithms for allocating virtual memory.
 This article will provide an example implementation of a REST API that is exposing best_fit_allocate functionality.
 The hope is that the reader will follow the example and expose other functionalities through REST APIs.

 ## Design
 I used [actix](https://actix.rs/) framework for developing APIs in Rust.

-This web application is configured to run on locatlhost (127.0.0.1) and port 8080.
+This web application is configured to run on localhost (127.0.0.1) and port 8080.
 This configuration has been implemented in **src/main.rs**.
 Few other things that have been configure in src/main.rs.
 * Tag actix_web::main is exposing this application as a web application.
 * HttpServer is instantiating the embedded web server to service web requests.
 * There are two service function calls to configure two different paths